nqhhdev/flutter_mapbox_app/README.md

 - Run `flutter pub run build_runner build` in console
 - `lib/gen/assets` will be updated with currently available assets.

-##Note when build apk release
+## Note when build apk release

 - Refer to this issue that if using new gradle.properties will be error while build release app.
 So that need to use older version

 + build.gradle "build:gradle:3.5.0" on android/build.gradle
 + "gradle-5.6.2" on gradle-wrapper.properties

-## Terminal build APK or IPA
-- run terminal build apk "flutter build apk --flavor development"
-- run terminal build ios "flutter build ios --flavor development"
-- "flutter build apk --flavor {flavorName}"

 ## How to change version number and version code :

 - Go to pubspec.yaml => line version to change :
 - Example : 1.0.10+3 => Version name : 1.0.10, Version code : 3

 ## Set-up Gitlab CI

 - Follow this link to create runner and register Runner : https://docs.gitlab.com/runner/install/
 - If runner got warning : Run this terminal to verify runner again : gitlab-runner verify
 - Remember using image : cirrusci/flutter:stable on gitlab.ci config

+## Step to change package name

+- We using library change_app_package_name for easy and fast to change all package name on android and IOS
+- Using terminal : flutter pub run change_app_package_name:main "newPackageName"
+- Example : flutter pub run change_app_package_name:main com.vmo.newApp